apsaltis/HDF-Workshop/README.md

   ``
   - Step 7: Add a LogAttribute processor to the canvas.
   - Step 8: Add a routing for the failure relationship of the JoltTransformJSON processor to the LogAttribute processor added in Step 7.
-  - Step 9: Add a PublishKafkaRecord_0_10 to the canvas.
+  - Step 9: Add a PublishKafkaRecord_1_0 to the canvas.
-  - Step 10: Add a routing for the success relationship of the JoltTransformJSON processor to the PublishKafka processor added in Step 9.
+  - Step 10: Add a routing for the success relationship of the JoltTransformJSON processor to the PublishKafkaRecord_1_0 processor added in Step 9.
-  - Step 11: Configure the PublishKafkaRecord processor to look like the following:
+  - Step 11: Configure the PublishKafkaRecord_1_0 processor to look like the following:

     ![Image](https://github.com/apsaltis/HDF-Workshop/raw/master/publishkafka_record_configuration.png)